Estonian summer courses

 The fee for each module is 430 EUR.
-There is a reduced fee (5%) for students participating in two consequent modules.
-Participation fee covers the study materials and classes.
+Students who participate in two consecutive modules (beginners I and II) get a 5 % discount.
+Participation fee covers the study materials, classes and coffee breaks.

 It is possible to join the groups later as well if there are any vacancies.

 NB!
 The applicants from non EU countries - you should take care of getting the necessary visas!
 We cannot accept applicants from non EU countries without a visa!